PipesAndFiltersProject/StudentPassing/README.md

 * [ProcessorNode](https://bitbucket.org/anttijuu/processornode), a library supporting development of distributed apps based on an architectural style we do not reveal here because educational purposes... ;)
 * [StudentNodeElements](https://bitbucket.org/anttijuu/studentnodeelements), based on ProcessorNode, of which we do not talk more here, because of educational purposes.... ;)
-* and this component here.
+* and this component, the StudentPassing app, here.

+The architecture of StudentPassing is based on the ProcessorNode component, using also domain specific layer StudentNodeElements build on top of ProcessorNode.
+For more details on these, see each component's documentation and code.

 Instuctions on how to get started and build all the components are below.